How to Measure by Parts

 Your recipe is still using cups as the standard unit of measure, but it has a name for this smaller measurement instead of "1/16 cup of vanilla."
 It uses the word "teaspoon" instead.

-So the "part," the unit of measurement for these ingredients, is a teaspoon instead of a cup.
+So the "part," the unit of measurement for these ingredients, is a teaspoon instead of a fraction of a cup, but the actual amount being measured is the same.

 It's like using money.
 We use "parts of a dollar" every day, but we don't call them "1/100th of a dollar."
 Instead, we use the word "cents."
 Or, more specifically, pennies, nickels, etc. Teaspoons are similar to dimes.